 Targeting a market niche is generally a smarter strategy for a community provider than targeting a large market segment because targeting large market segments will only pit a company against bigger and more established competitors.
-Small subsegments of larger markets have a greater potential for growth without the intense Copyright © 2017 Pearson Education, Inc.
+Small subsegments of larger markets have a greater potential for growth without the intense competitive pressure.

-competitive pressure.
 Communities that place a strong emphasis on the advertising revenue model will find marketers more interested in placing ads on a site that targets a specific niche.

 6. Would you say that Amazon and eBay are direct or indirect competitors?
-(You may have to visit the Web sites to answer.)
+(You may have to visit the websites or apps to answer.)

 Amazon and eBay are direct competitors because they sell products and services that are very similar, and they sell to the same market segment.
 They both sell books, music, computers and software, games and toys, electronics, tools, movies and DVDs, and camping equipment.
-However, eBay has a consumer-to-consumer business model while Amazon has a business-to-consumer business model.
-Even though eBay sells new, overstocked, remaindered, and used products at discounted prices, the two compete for essentially the same market segment of consumers. eBay may attract the bargain hunter variety of shopper who would not stop at Amazon first, but it is still essentially the same market segment.
+The two compete for essentially the same market segment of consumers. eBay may attract the bargain hunter variety of shopper who would not stop at Amazon first, but it is still essentially the same market segment.